The Power ofMentoring Programmes

 Over the past 15 years, mentoring programmes have bloomed in all sorts of settings: multi-national corporations, Universities, professional associations, NGOs . . .

-In a relationship which is without the pressures of performance evaluation, politics, and competition, greater freedom results.
-The mentee is comfortable to pose questions and ask for advice that he or she might not want to express to their boss or HR, including questions about long-term professional growth, dealing with company politics, and work challenges that feel overwhelming.
+Their general purpose in almost all cases is to enable less experienced people to benefit from the wisdom of more experienced people, in a relationship which is free from the pressures of performance evaluation, politics, and competition.
+In a mentoring relationship, the mentee is free to pose questions and ask for advice that he or she might not want to express to their boss or HR, including questions about long-term professional growth, dealing with company politics, and work challenges that feel overwhelming.